Blade-Labs/blade-web3.js/README.md

 The `BladeSigner` class implements the Hashgraph Signer interface and allows access to Blade Wallet operations.

+To interact with the Blade Extension programmatically, instantiate a BladeSigner object and create a new session.

 ```
 import {BladeSigner} from 'blade-web3.js;